riceissa/issarice.com/pages/font-configuration.md

 Even Linux Libertine (which I like very much; I regard it below only Computer Modern and Baskerville) looks much better; the problem I used to have with uneven open- and end-quotes has disappeared.

 ---I only wonder, why is this not the default on all Linux machines?

+# Setting default font

+Some notes:

+- Setting on Firefox the default serif and sans fonts is a good idea.
+Now even very plain websites like [WikiWikiWeb](http://c2.com/cgi/wiki?FrontPage) have Baskerville for me.
+- For Japanese, IPAMincho and IPAGothic used to work best for me.
+For some reason IPAexMincho and IPAexGothic used to produce awful thin lines---but following the font config described above, they are even prettier than IPAMincho and IPAGothic.